nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 ---
 layout: post
-title: Review of Building Machines That Learn and Think Like People
+title: Building Machines That Learn and Think Like People
+subtitle: A review
 ---
 by Brenden Lake, Tomer Ullman, Joshua Tenenbaum and Samuel Gershman.